-With each copy of the notice of appeal, you must file a copy of the trial court's decision that you are appealing, as well as the trial court clerk's written notice of the decision, which you should have received either in court or in the mail with the decision in your case.
+A. With your notice of appeal, you must file a copy of the trial court's decision that you are appealing, as well as the trial court clerk's written notice of the decision, which you should have received with the decision in your case.
 If any post-trial motions were filed by any party, you must provide a copy of the decision on the post-trial motion, as well as the trial court clerk's notice of decision.

-You must also pay the filing fee of $180.00.
+You must also pay the filing fee.
 In addition to the filing fee, the legislature has imposed a $25.00 surcharge on most supreme court appeals.
-Accordingly, the fee in most supreme court cases is a total of $205.00.
 The types of cases that are exempt from the surcharge are: criminal cases, juvenile cases, domestic violence cases, small claims cases, landlord-tenant cases, and stalking cases.
 In these cases, there is no additional charge added onto the filing fee.
 The filing fee schedule can be found on the court's website or can be provided to you by the supreme court.

 If you are financially unable to pay the filing fee, you must file a motion to waive the filing fee, supported by an affidavit of assets and liabilities.
 The motion to waive the filing fee should explain to the court why you are unable to pay the fee in your case.
 The affidavit of assets and liabilities form asks questions about your income and expenses and requires your signature, swearing that the information on the form is correct under penalties of law.

-A. You need to file an original and eight copies of the notice of appeal in the office of the clerk of the supreme court, but you do not need to provide any other copies of it to the supreme court.
+A. You need to file the notice of appeal in the office of the clerk of the supreme court, but you do not need to provide any other copies of it to the supreme court.
 You must provide a copy of your notice of appeal to each of the parties (or to their attorneys, if they are represented by counsel).
-Also, you must provide two copies to the clerk of the court from which the appeal is taken.
-The clerk will give one of the copies to the trial judge.
-If there was a master involved in your case in addition to a judge, you must provide an extra copy to the trial court, which will be given to the master.
+Also, you must provide a copy to the clerk of the court from which the appeal is taken.

 A. It is a long-standing rule that the supreme court will review only matters that were raised in the trial court.
 Generally, you will need a transcript to show that you brought the issue to the attention of the trial judge so that he or she was given an opportunity to consider the issue in reaching a decision in your case.